kirti18patel/workday-scheduler/README.md

 - [x] Load business hours when scrolling
 - [x] User can add task by clicking on text area
 - [x] User can save task by clicking on save button
-- [x] Color of text area changes according to time - pas present or future
+- [x] Color of text area changes according to time - past present or future

 ## Preview
 ![alt screenshot1](/assets/images/img1.png)